v-adhithyan/365DaysOfCode/README.md

 ## day 49 (Feb 18, 2019)
   Learnt about python itertools and it's application.
 Tried out some functions from itertools.

 ## day 50 (Feb 19, 2019)
   Completed design prototype of AutoLogout v2 version.

 ## day 51 (Feb 20, 2019)
   Added footer, updated navbar and linked tags to their wordcloud in my india-elections project.

+## day 52 (Feb 21, 2019)
+  Did some initial coding on showing remaining time left in my AutoLogout project.